 The Ritz-Carlton Osaka (English) Particular restaurants on the property may be able to provide vegan meals with advance notice.
 Contact directly for more information.

-Swissôtel Nankai Osaka (English) The Tavola36 restaurant (English) on the 36th floor was reported in 2017 to be able to make vegan course meals with advance notice.
+Swissôtel Nankai Osaka (English) The Tavola36 restaurant on the 36th floor was reported in 2017 to be able to make vegan course meals with advance notice.
+It appears to have possibly changed its name to Table36 (English), and the website does mention a vegetarian course menu, although the word “vegan” is not used.

 Koyasan (Mount Koya), Wakayama